Kitchen countertops install with an almost invisible seam

 And of course, if the length of a countertop is longer than that of the slab it will require a seam, and that is our first reason.

 Secondly, some types of granite have distinct veining also known as “flow”.
-In the case of marble, veining is an integral part of the stone and is even one of the main beautifying agents of it.
+In the case of marble, veining is an integral part of the stone and is even one of the main beautifying agents.
 Back to the reason for seaming, in case two slabs have to be joined, seaming becomes necessary as the patterns need to be aligned for visual continuity and aesthetics.

-As mentioned above, the two pieces of stone will be joined and then filled by an epoxy resin, which is colored to match the stone.
+As mentioned above, the two pieces of stone will be joined and then filled with an epoxy resin, which is colored to match the stone.

 Depending on the stone, the fabricator may opt to use a clear resin or will use multiple colors to try to make the seam as invisible as possible.
 Generally, a seam should be less than 1/16th of an inch wide, and special machinery will be used to join and hold the two pieces to make the seam as narrow and tight as possible.